quasiyoke/keys_of_peace/README.md

 ## Installation

-If Django and Compass are installed, his will download, compile CSS and install the rest of requirements in your environment:
+If Django and Compass are installed, this will download, compile CSS and install the rest of requirements in your environment:

     $ pip install -e git+git://github.com/quasiyoke/keys_of_peace.git#egg=keys_of_peace